Natural Summit Fitness Event UFE

 When Fowler started lifting, she was a little apprehensive.
 She wasn’t afraid of lifting; this is a woman that was taking flying lessons until she got in a car accident and those dreams ended.
 It was her back that had suffered in the car crash, and if there were an issue, it would be her back now.

 After a couple of months of working out, Fowler knew she had found her sport; her body was responding, and her muscles were getting stronger, alleviating some of the pain in her back.
 She competed in July 2016 for the first time.
 This time, in Toronto, she was even more toned, and more sure of herself, including walking in heels.

 There are stories like this in each person you meet.
 Overcoming challenges in life, being a better version of the person you were, accepting what you can’t change in life.
 It becomes a lifestyle for a lifetime.
 There were men there as old as 75 years of age!

 Bodybuilders know the importance of what they put in their bodies.
 The competition is a Natural Fitness Summit, and testing is random.
-The group of women from Newfoundland that I talked to were more than willing to be tested.
+The group of women from Newfoundland that I talked to was more than willing to be tested.
 They were more concerned about a cleaner, healthier life, and lifting to look good on the outside wasn’t the only aspect important to them.
-All the food exhibitors at the event were either vegan, gluten free, protein food packed with goodness.
+All the food exhibitors at the event were either vegan, gluten-free, protein food packed with goodness.

-Neither Nash nor Fowler won the division they competed in this time.
-Just like the runner, though, once it gets in your blood, the fitness aspect and the competing aspect, the camaraderie, it’s hard to shake.
+Neither Nash nor Fowler won the division they competed at this time.
+Just like the runner, though, once it gets in your blood, the fitness aspect, and the competing aspect, the camaraderie, it’s hard to shake.
 I suspect that both will be back for another competition.
 Either way, they’ve already won their lives back.